 The sprinklers shall be attached to a rigid mounting plate and the plate bolted to the table of a vibration machine so that the sprinklers are vibrated vertically.
 This test shall be conducted with the sprinklers unpressurized.
-The sprinklers may be pressurized for this test at the sole discretion of FM Approvals.
+The sprinklers may be pressurized for this test at the sole discretion of the certification agency.